 Cinefade System

-A cmotion lens control system slaves an iris motor to the cmotion Cinefade VariND, enabling cinematographers to vary depth of field at constant exposure.
-The in-camera effect is remotely controlled with a cmotion cPRO LCS via the hand unit.
+A cmotion cPro or ARRI Hi-5 lens control system slaves an iris motor to the Cinefade VariND, enabling cinematographers to vary depth of field at constant exposure.
+The in-camera effect is remotely controlled with the cPro or Hi-5 hand unit.

 How Cinefade works